firasuke/awesome/README.md

 compiler and minimal GNU Linux from scratch named ZYDUX

 ## Discontinued
+- [Aboriginal Linux](http://landley.net/aboriginal/): A shell script that builds the smallest/simplest linux system capable of rebuilding itself from source code
 - [Abyss OS](https://github.com/abyss-os): A modern take on the “just enough OS” paradigm, with a focus on modern components (LLVM, musl) and flexibility
 - [Ataraxia Linux](https://gitlab.com/ataraxialinux/ataraxia): An independent,